fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 You will build a server that exposes two tools: `get_alerts` and `get_forecast`, then connect the server to an MCP host (Visual Studio Code or Claude for Desktop).

 > ℹ️ Servers can connect to any client.
-We’ve chosen Visual Studio Code or Claude for Desktop here for simplicity, but you could also connect to other clients like Copilot Chat in JetBrains IDEs or even build your own client.
+We’ve chosen Visual Studio Code or Claude Desktop here for simplicity, but you could also connect to other clients like Copilot Chat in JetBrains IDEs or even build your own client.

 ### Task 1: Set up your environment